kiquetal/lpi-certificate/how-linux-works/chapter-01-summary.md

 User mode in comparission restricts access to a subset of memory. _User space_ refers to the parts of main memory that the user processes can access.

-### Hardwire
+### Hardware
 #### Main Memory
 ##### State
-Strictly speaking. a state is a particular arrangement of bits.
+Strictly speaking a state is a particular arrangement of bits.
 In a more abstract approach: something has done or is doing at the moment.
 For example, "The process is waiting for input". **Refers to a particular physical arrangement of bits.**